Seller-Paid Closing Costs Shown on Settlement Statements

 An escrow officer or closing agent is not allowed to alter a closing statement.
 The fees must be shown as prescribed by federal law.
 Fees can't be shuffled around to suit the whim of a short sale negotiator.

-I can send negotiators a RESPA link that explains the rules but many still don't understand.
+Even when negotiators are sent a RESPA link that explains the rules, many still don't understand.
 So, if you are one of those people, don't feel bad about your ignorance.
-Many people are confused and in the same boat as you.
-I want to say: may it sink, but I am too polite.
-Because the truth is those fees are not a credit to the buyer.
+Many people are confused and in the same boat.
+The truth is, however, those fees are not a credit to the buyer.

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.